XurxoCostoya/EAOWS/README.md

-# EAOWS
+# EWAVES-CLIM
-This repository contains the code used for processing the data from the database "European Atlantic Offshore Wave Spectral Climatology under Historical and Future Climate Scenarios", which is hosted in the CEDA archive.
+This repository contains the code used for processing the data from the database "European Atlantic Wave Data under Historical and Future Climate Scenarios (EAWAVES-CLIM)", which is hosted in the CEDA archive.

 Currently, only one file is included (netcdf_to_sp2.py), which is described below: